 Is it the two of you – you and your business partner?

-Two of us are co-founders, and we have ten people in total in the team.
+Two of us are co-founders and have ten people on the team.

 Are you bootstrapped, or do you have outside money or equity?

 We’re entirely self-funded with the help of friends and family.
 We’re looking to see how it goes and maybe get funding in the future, but we haven’t even tried to get funding so far.

 As a startup, what has been the biggest challenge for you?